microsoft/fluentui/rfcs/convergence/simplify-prop-merging.md

 <div></div>
 ```

-The above example still works thanks to the the native attribute filtering that is done as a pat of `getSlots`.
+The above example still works thanks to the the native attribute filtering that is done as part of `getSlots`.
 However, these filters always need to be run when resolving shorthand slots.
 During each render, every prop of a component is iterated and re-filtered.

 The current filtering also needs to iterate all the allowed props during as a nested loop, although this could be optimized quite easily.